-Using the two-stepapplication process, the PHA initially will require families to provide only the information needed to make an initial assessment of the family's eligibility, and to determine the family's placement on the waiting list.
+A two step process will be used when it is expected that a family will not be selected from the waiting list for at least 60 days from the date of application.
+Under the two step application process, the PHA initially will require families to provide only the information needed to make an initial assessment of the family's eligibility, and to determine the family's placement on the waiting list.
 The family will be required to provide all of the information necessary to establish family eligibility and level of assistance when the family is selected from the waiting list.